Iran–Israel proxy conflict: Background

 Iranian Islamists have a long history of sympathizing with the Palestinians.
 In 1949, Iranian ayatollah Mahmoud Taleghani visited the West Bank and was moved by the plight of Palestinian refugees.
 Taleghani began advocating for Palestinians in the 1950s and 1960s.
-After the Six-Day War in 1967, he raises funds (e.g. zakat) inside Iran to be sent to Palestinians.
+After the Six-Day War in 1967, he raised funds (e.g. zakat) inside Iran to be sent to Palestinians.
 The Iranian government at the time was alarmed at these activities and SAVAK documents indicate that the government believed that the Iranian public was sympathetic to the Palestinian people.
 Likewise Ruhollah Khomeini championed the Palestinian people before he became Iran's Supreme Leader in 1979.
 He also criticized the Pahlavi dynasty's ties with Israel, viewing Israel as a supporter of the Pahlavi regime.
 Following the 1979 Iranian revolution, Khomeini's new government adopted a policy of hostility towards Israel.
 The new Iranian government saw Israel as a colonial outpost.
 Iran withdrew recognition of Israel as a state, and severed all diplomatic, commercial and other ties with Israel, referring to its government as the "Zionist regime" and Israel as "occupied Palestine".

 Despite the tension between the two countries, Israel provided support to Iran during the Iran–Iraq War from 1980 to 1988.
 During the war, Israel was one of the main suppliers of military equipment to Iran and also provided military instructors.
 Israel gave direct support to Iran's war effort when it bombed and destroyed Iraq's Osirak nuclear reactor in Operation Babylon.
 The nuclear reactor was considered a central component of Iraq's nuclear weapons program.